 Three related projects focus on testing the resilience of AI agents and MCP clients themselves:

-Typewise/mcp-chaos-rig (10 stars, TypeScript, MIT, 21 commits, v1.5.0 April 2026) is a local MCP server that breaks on demand for testing MCP client implementations.
+Typewise/mcp-chaos-rig (10 stars, TypeScript, MIT, v1.6.0 May 2026) is a local MCP server that breaks on demand for testing MCP client implementations.
 It provides a web UI (localhost:4100/ui) where developers can simulate: authentication failures (OAuth 2.1 flow breakdowns, bearer token rejection, token expiry, refresh token issues), tool instability (enable/disable tools, schema version switching, tools/changed notifications), and reliability degradation (random latency injection, configurable failure rates 0–100%).
 Live request logging with JSON-RPC inspection and SSE response monitoring.
-This is not traditional chaos engineering — it’s fault injection for MCP protocol compliance testing.
-Created February 2026, actively maintained.
+This is not traditional chaos engineering — it’s fault injection for MCP protocol compliance testing. v1.6.0 (May 20) added tools for large schemas (~50 inputs) and different input types, plus a typeEcho tool demonstrating all JSON Schema primitives. v1.5.0 (April 6) had already added contact retrieval tools and fixed WWW-Authenticate header compliance per RFC 6750.

-deepankarm/agent-chaos (21 stars, Python, Apache 2.0, 57 commits, v0.1.3 January 2026) is a chaos engineering framework for testing AI agent resilience.
+deepankarm/agent-chaos (22 stars, Python, Apache 2.0, 57 commits, v0.1.3) is a chaos engineering framework for testing AI agent resilience.
 Instead of breaking infrastructure, it breaks the AI stack itself — injecting LLM failures (rate limits, server errors, timeouts, stream interruptions), tool failures (errors, timeouts, data corruption), and prompt injection attacks.
 Integrates with DeepEval and Pydantic Evals for semantic evaluation.
 Randomized chaos combinations via fuzzing.
 No new commits since January 2026, but still the most complete agent-level chaos framework available.

 Alexey Tyurin’s MCP Reliability Playbook (Google Cloud Community, March 2026) documents chaos testing patterns for MCP-based systems — a reference project demonstrating 9 reliability patterns with automated chaos tests that inject faults and verify graceful degradation.
 The chaos testing framework is generic enough to work with any MCP-based system, with efforts to extract it into a standalone open-source project.